-Draw a great looking Fist with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Fist with easy, step-by-step drawing instructions, and video tutorial.

 The fist is the gesture formed when the fingers and thumb are curled inwards into the palm of the hand.
 What does this gesture mean in terms of nonverbal communication?